Najma8/gpt2QABot/README.md

 The chatbot models were fine-tuned on custom datasets specifically in Question-Answer format to better understand and generate relevant responses for given context.

 ### English Model
-Model: Fine-tuned OpenAI GPT-2
+**Model**: Fine-tuned OpenAI GPT-2
-Dataset: The English model was trained on a dataset comprising academic questions and answers, specific to the subjects and areas of expertise at OSTIM Technical University.
+**Dataset**: The English model was trained on a dataset comprising academic questions and answers, specific to the subjects and areas of expertise at OSTIM Technical University.
-Training Process: The fine-tuning process involved supervised learning where the pre-trained GPT-2 model was further trained on the curated dataset and many different configurations to improve its contextual understanding and response accuracy.
+**Training Process**: The fine-tuning process involved supervised learning where the pre-trained GPT-2 model was further trained on the curated dataset and many different configurations to improve its contextual understanding and response accuracy.
 ### Turkish Model
-Model: Fine-tuned ytu-ce-cosmos Turkish GPT-2
-Dataset: The Turkish model was trained on a dataset containing similar academic questions and answers but translated and adapted to Turkish language contexts.
+**Model**: Fine-tuned ytu-ce-cosmos Turkish GPT-2 **Dataset**: The Turkish model was trained on a dataset containing similar academic questions and answers but translated and adapted to Turkish language contexts.
 The complex layers and weights of the turkish model had its effect on response accuracy and contextual understanding!
-Training Process: Similar to the English model, the Turkish model was fine-tuned using supervised learning techniques and different configurations to fit best the model's weights and complex layers to enhance its performance in generating contextually appropriate responses in Turkish.
+**Training Process**: Similar to the English model, the Turkish model was fine-tuned using supervised learning techniques and different configurations to fit best the model's weights and complex layers to enhance its performance in generating contextually appropriate responses in Turkish.

 ## Files Overview